 Keeping a solid and leak-free roof over your head is one of the most important things you can do for an RV of any type.
 If you don’t have a good roof, then the rest of your RV is compromised.
 Water coming in from leaks in the roof can be a serious issue.
 It can cause mold, mildew, and other unhealthy conditions.
-It will also simply destroy your rig.
+In simple terms, it will destroy your rig.

 One of the best ways to ensure this doesn’t happen to you is to do regular roof inspections.
 Many suggest doing at least an annual roof inspection or maintenance.
-Even if you’re not interested in actually doing the maintenance work yourself, you can save some money and time by doing the inspection yourself.
-Here’s what to look for.
+Even if you’re not interested in actually doing maintenance work yourself, you can save some money and time by doing an easy roof inspection.
+Here’s where to start.

 While you’re up on the roof looking for obvious signs of damage, you should also make a point of looking at any seams or seals on the roof.
 While many RVs have single-piece roofs today to eliminate issues that can occur at seals or seams, that’s not true of all of them.

 Also, just because the roof is one piece doesn’t mean it’s absent of seams and seals.
 Anywhere the roof connects to the RV or another part or component is a potential entry point for a leak.
 Look closely at these areas.
 If you see cracked, damaged, or worn-out-looking materials, then you should have a professional take a closer look, or repair the area yourself if you’re comfortable doing so.

 Many RVs have roof racks, vents, and appliances like A/C units or solar panels on their roof.
 These things can be extremely nice to have, but they’re attached to the roof and can be the culprit behind a leaking roof in some cases.
 When performing an inspection on your RV’s roof, you should pay close attention to these particular spots.

 How Often Should I Inspect My RV Roof?